I am a senior citizen that is interested in travel and in casinos and in horse racing.

 Back to the room and asleep quickly and soundly.
 Up early and had a complimentary breakfast buffet that was as good as any you might see.
 Got our luggage and got to the bus.

 Couple of things I wanted to mention.
 One was just of interest and one was more in the nature of a complaint about bus trips.

-The interesting item was the on the previous afternoon and evening when we had come north across the bridge it was a foggy nasty kind of day.
+The interesting item was the one on the previous afternoon and evening when we had come north across the bridge it was a foggy nasty kind of day.
 Sometime during the evening, the fog got so bad that they temporarily closed the bridge.
 Don't know how long it was closed.
 I can't imagine what kind of traffic jam that caused.
 If it was closed very long traffic must have been backed up for miles.

 The other item: I'd talked early about the skimpy seating and our assumption has always been on bus trips that once you get you and your stuff settled into a seat, that's your seat for the trip.
 This time, however, when we boarded at the Soo, someone had switched seats with us.
 From barely enough room to absolutely not enough room was the move.
 I had to sit spraddle-legged with one knee in front of my wife in the window seat and the other knee in the aisle.
-When we complained about it to the tour escort, we were told "there's nothing he could do".
+When we complained about it to the tour escort, we were told that "there's nothing he could do."

 Second Stop at St. Ignace Kewadin

 We arrive at the St. Ignace Kewadin at about 10:15.
 We were presented with another $10 in free play.
 I'd accumulated around $50 free play from the trip and from mail offers I'd received so I played it through the Video Poker available.
 The blackjack machine had been repaired and was functioning so I took the $50 and moved to it where I sat and played for about 2 hours, winning $6.25.